ManeeshD07/adMakerNew2/README.md

-To access the website, visit admader.dmaneesh.tech
+To access the website, visit admaker.dmaneesh.tech